What constitutes a workers’ compensation claim?

 Workers’ compensation statue of limitations

-Different states also have different statues of limitations for filing workers' comp claims.
+Different states have different statues of limitations for filing workers' comp claims.
 That means depending on where you live, your employees will have a specific deadline for filing a claim (which may vary based on the type of injury).
 For example, in Maryland, the statute of limitations for filing a workers’ comp claim is two years from the date of the injury.

 Another deadline is the amount of time an employee has to notify the employer about the injury.
 In most cases, the employer must be notified within 30 to 45 days of the injury.
 For example, in Missouri, employees who fail to notify the employer within 30 days of the injury can jeopardize their ability to receive workers’ compensation benefits.